DAGWorks-Inc/hamilton/docs/hamilton-ui/ui.rst

         .build()
     )

 Then run your DAG, and follow the links in the logs!
+Note that the link is correct if you're using the local mode -- if you're on postgres it links to 8241 (but you'll want to follow it to 8241).

 I need some Hamilton code to run
 --------------------------------